 PFG has a rich history dating back to 1880 when Provident was founded in Bradford by Joshua Kelley Waddilove.
 Today, PFG is a FTSE 250 company listed on the London Stock Exchange with around 1.8 million customers.

-The Consumer Credit Division, Provident and Satsuma, is placed into a managed orderly run-off.
+The Consumer Credit Division, Provident, and Satsuma, is placed into a managed orderly run-off.
+The business closed its doors in December 2021.

 Moneybarn expands its product range into the near-prime vehicle finance market.